Real Life Ministries: Expansion issues

 With its congregation continuing to grow, Real Life Ministries has purchased a 124 acre plot of land for a new site, again borrowing funds from the Church Development Fund.
 Preliminary plans for the new property include an expandable 3,500 seat auditorium, state-of-the-art children's facility, a 300-seat chapel, field house and six multi-use sports fields.
 The property, however, has no water rights (according to the deed recorded at the county), no septic hook-up, and access roads have not been widened nor brought up to highway standards.
 According to the Conditional Use Permit Agreement, RLM will fund a traffic study and infrastructure improvements, including but not limited to reconstructing two adjacent roads, before receiving any building permits.
 Senior Pastor Jim Putman has said that while plans to build on the new property have been shelved, the real need now is for RLM to build the sports fields on the new property.

-After spending more than $750,000 dollars on the new property project, Putman announced in July 2008 that RLM will not begin construction on the 124 acre parcel of land, saying "...at this time at least the new building is out of reach.
+After spending more than $750,000 on the new property project, Putman announced in July 2008 that RLM will not begin construction on the 124 acre parcel of land, saying "...at this time at least the new building is out of reach.
 Other options must be explored as a temporary solution until the time when what’s required can be afforded (initial estimates being $40 million).
 Also in his July 2008 announcement, he suggested home church as one potential option, saying, "Maybe doing church on Sunday in our homes?
 How do we keep reaching people but not get in over our heads financially."
 The July 2008 statement also said, "We believe the move to the new property is something God wants us to do, but the timing has always been in question."
 Earlier in the project, Putman was quoted as saying, we believe "Jesus has shown us He is all in, now we will wait for Him to tell us when."

+In 2025, the church financed the construction of a freshwater well in a water-restricted country in honor of Pastor Gene Jacobs, who died in 2024.